If you are nervous about having a comfortable sleep pad while sleeping in a tent, this blog will help you choose the best sleep pad for you.

-Also, from so many years of use, I did have to use the repair kit once due to slow leak, but the repair kit worked perfectly and it has held up with the patch since then.
+Also, from so many years of use, I did have to use the repair kit once due to a slow leak, but the repair kit worked perfectly and it has held up with the patch since then.

 This is a great sleep pad for backpacking.
 I love this sleep mat for summer camping too!
-It’s soft and cool making it the perfect go to for any backpacking adventure.
+It’s soft and cool making it the perfect go-to for any backpacking adventure.

 NEMO Sleep Pad Specs: